 Romania and Switzerland have excellent trade relations.

 Romania is Switzerland's most important trading partner in south-eastern Europe.
-In 2019, Switzerland was the seventh largest foreign investor in Romania, with Swiss investments totalling EUR 4.3 billion.
-In 2020, the volume of trade between Switzerland and Romania was CHF 2.2 billion.
+In 2020, Switzerland was the seventh largest foreign investor in Romania, with Swiss investments totalling EUR 4.6 billion.
+The trade volume between Switzerland and Romania has grown steadily over the past few years, and amounted to around CHF 2.4 billion in 2021.

 Cooperation in education, research and innovation